JLDC/ReinforcementPortfolio/README.md

 - [ ] Example usage
 - [ ] Pre-stored `GPEnv` parameters.
 ### Medium priority
+- [ ] Make agents work for any environment type, not only `GPEnv`
+- [ ] Gradient clipping for PPO
 - [ ] CPU/GPU agnosticism
 - [ ] Recurrent policies
 ### Low priority
+- [ ] State space for the environment
 - [ ] GAIL